How to Sell Bitcoin in the UK – A Beginner’s Guide (2025)

 🔹 Tip: I use crypto tax calculators like Koinly to keep track of my gains and losses.

-I learned the hard way that fees can eat into your Bitcoin profits.
-Every platform charges differently, and I always compare fees before selling.
+Fees can eat into your Bitcoin profits.
+Every platform charges differently, so I always compare fees before selling.

 Choosing the Best Way to Sell Bitcoin